-The remaining antipodes are horizontal or vertical reflections of these.
+The rest of the antipodes are differ from these by horizontal or vertical reflection.

 The following solution is optimal in both metrics, i.e. pieces are moved only 17 times, and the total distance moved is 62 piece diameters.
 There are 8 such optimal solutions, but they are related to each other by the following symmetries: